created 28/09/19 - last updated 04/01/22

-or fingers cannot exert sufficient force to steady
+too small or fingers cannot exert sufficient force to steady

 parts.
-Therefore, various types of hand-held vices are available.
+Therefore, various types of hand-held vices are

-hold round parts, but if slotted cross-wise can also be
+meant to hold round parts, but if slotted cross-wise can

 capacity somewhere between 0 and 5 mm